Shingō, Aomori: Government

 Shingō has a mayor-council form of government with a directly elected mayor and a unicameral village council of eight members.
 Shingō is part of Sannohe District which contributes three members to the Aomori Prefectural Assembly.
 In terms of national politics, the village is part of Aomori 2nd district of the House of Representatives of the National Diet.

 Education

 Shingō has one public elementary school, one public middle school, and a preschool operated by the village government.
 The village does not have a high school.

 Economy

-The economy of Shingō is heavily dependent on agriculture.
+The economy of Shingō is heavily dependent on agriculture and tourism.
 Notable crops include garlic, edible chrysanthemum, Japanese yam and tobacco.
 Traditionally a horse breeding area, Shingō is also known for its cattle ranches.